1 Carry out a test at home

 Order kits to your home

-You can order free packs of rapid lateral flow test kits to be delivered direct to your home and carry out the test there yourself when you don’t have symptoms.
+You can order free packs of rapid lateral flow test kits to be delivered direct to your home and carry out the test yourself when you don’t have symptoms.

 Collect kits to test at home